 ABOUT

 The City is looking to foster opportunities for well used public spaces and places for citizens to connect and create urban vitality.
-Parks will be developing a parcel of land at 936 16 Ave.
+Parks is currently developing a parcel of land at 936 16 Ave.
 S.W. into a vibrant public park space that can be well enjoyed and used by community members.

-A feasibility study has been completed and during Phase 1 of engagement we identified the design elements that we were looking for your input on.
+A feasibility study was completed and during Phase 1 of engagement we identified the design elements that we were looking for your input on.
 Your responses were used to help identify patterns of preference for various features in the park’s design.
 As a part of Phase 2 engagement, we then developed two park concept plans which we sought public feedback on.
-The feedback was then considered to help develop a preferred concept plan, which is currently being taken through the detailed design and permitting process at The City.
+The feedback was then considered to help develop a preferred concept plan, which was then taken through the detailed design and permitting process at The City.

-As we take the preferred design through the permitting process, there may be minor changes to ensure that the design aligns with City planning policies.
-The final design will take into consideration the feedback that we have obtained to date from public engagement and balance that with City planning policies, bylaws, and priorities.
-Below you will find the preferred concept which is the most up to date vision for the future park space.
+The final design of the park space takes into consideration the feedback that we have obtained to date from public engagement and balances that with City planning policies, bylaws, and priorities.
+Below you will find the preferred concept.

 Park Final Concept